xelkano/redmine_xapian/README.md

 And after that restart the application server.

 Now, you can see new check boxes "Files" and "Repositories" on search screen, those allows you to search attachments by file name and its contents.
 Xapian plugin checks for ruby bindings before its startup.
-If the plugin can not find them, it is not activated and the following message is going to appear in Redmine log “REDMAIN_XAPIAN ERROR: No Ruby bindings for Xapian installed !!.
-PLEASE install Xapian search engine interface for Ruby" If you see this message, please make sure that Xapian library are correctly installed for your ruby environment.
+If the plugin can not find them, it is not activated and the following message is going to appear in Redmine log “No Xapian search engine interface for Ruby installed" If you see this message, please make sure that a Xapian search engine interface is installed.

 ### 1.3.
 Setup

 First at all, go to the Redmine interface and in the plugins section configure the plugin.
 It's very important to set up correctly the directory that will contain the Xapian databases.

 To use stemmed languages in searches, Xapian needs to generate stemmed forms for each language and store them in a database.
 Before you can use the plugin, you have to populate the Xapian databases for each stemmed language you want to use.
 From plugin version 1.6 a new script (xapian_indexer.rb) is included in the extra directory that is use to populate Xapian databases.
 This script is a wrapper for omindex binary, so omindex should not to be used anymore.

 First edit the script file and configure the required variables, they are self-explanatory and most of them can be specified and overwritten through the command line.

 To view command line help simply run "xapian_index.rb -h".
 To view the complete process you can run it using verbose flag (-v).

 Note, that the first time you index a repository it can take a long time.
 After the first indexation the process is much faster.
 You have to take into account that the script needs a defined repository identifier for all repositories that will be indexed.
 The repository identifier is not required in redmine and can have null value for some of the repositories, so before indexing a repository you have to be sure that the repository has a defined identifier, otherwise the script will ignore it.

 There is a rake task for setting up a default identifier for your repositories: